We all want to do what we can to keep our pets as happy and healthy as possible.

-You are always going to get mixed answers on the internet based on the individual chinchilla owners you speak to.
+You are always going to get mixed answers on the internet depending on the individual chinchilla owners you speak to.

-Some chinchilla owners have used them in moderation and never had any issues.
+Some chinchilla owners have used salt licks in moderation and never had any issues.

-Others have done the same thing and ended up having a chinchilla with a bladder stone or other serious health concerns.
+Others have done the same thing and ended up having a chinchilla with a bladder stone or other serious health concern.

-You can read more about what chinchillas eat and should be eating here.
+You can read more about what chinchillas should be eating here.